 The subsequent Lents Five-Year Action Plan, developed by Prosper Portland and the city with community input and adopted in 2014, laid out a strategy that focuses future investments where they will have the most impact, ensures existing residents and businesses benefit, and takes some calculated risks to achieve the vision for retail amenities, residential density, job growth, and private investment in the Lents URA.

-- On October 8, 2016 Prosper Portland broke ground on the first project, Lents Commons (formerly known as 9101 Foster).
-Lents Commons is a mixed use, mixed income project with 54 units of housing and approximately 7,500 square feet of retail space on the ground floor.
+- Lents Commons, a mixed-use, mixed income project with 54 units of housing and approximately 7,500 square feet of retail space on the ground floor.
 Sixteen of the 54 apartments will be reserved as affordable and will include a ground floor public courtyard and on-site parking.
 Hacker Architecture is the project architect.

-- On December 8, 2016 Palindrome Communities broke ground on Oliver Station.
-This project includes two buildings on two sites on either side of SE 92nd Avenue between SE Foster and SE Woodstock Boulevard.
+- Oliver Station.
+This Palindrome Communities project includes two buildings on two sites on either side of SE 92nd Avenue between SE Foster and SE Woodstock Boulevard.
 Combined, the two buildings will add 126 affordable apartment units and 19 market rate apartment units to Lents Town Center and approximately 29,000 square feet of ground floor commercial space with parking included.
-One of the buildings is located on the current site of the New Copper Penny restaurant and bar; the second building is located on the former site of the Chevron Gas Station.
+One of the buildings is located on the former site of the New Copper Penny restaurant and bar; the second building is located on the former site of the Chevron Gas Station.
 Ankrom Moisan is the project architect.

-- On April 22, 2017, the Asian Health and Service Center celebrated the groundbreaking for its new headquarters at SE Foster and SE 91st Avenue.
+- Asian Health and Service Center new headquarters at SE Foster and SE 91st Avenue.
 The development is an approximately 30,000 square foot build-to-suit commercial building that will house the AHSC office, community and clinic services, and event space.
 The project includes a rooftop garden and on-site parking.
 Holst Architecture is the project architect.

 - Woody Guthrie Place (ROSE Community Development) is a mixed-income apartment building on SE 91st Avenue at SE Reedway Street.
 The building will add 64 units to the town center—13 affordable units (one manager unit) and 50 workforce housing units affordable to households earning 80-100% of the area median income—with on-site parking.
 Carlton Hart is the project architect.